 Own your success

-Several years ago, I was coaching a woman as she prepared for a job interview.
-I asked her to tell me about the things she did exceptionally well that she’d want a prospective employer to know.
+Several years ago, I coached a woman as she prepared for a job interview.
+I asked her to tell me what she did exceptionally well that she’d want a prospective employer to know.
 She was silent for several seconds.
 Finally, she sighed and said, “I really don’t know.
-I do a lot of things well but when I do, I don’t notice it.”
+I do a lot of things well, but when I do, I don’t notice it.”

 Competence bears little relationship to confidence.
 It’s only when you’re aware of how good you are that you become confident.

 My favourite tip for increasing that awareness is to create a success log.
-On a daily basis (preferably at the end of the day) write down all the things you’re proud of, situations that you handled well.
+On a daily basis (preferably at the end of the day), write down all the things you’re proud of and situations you handled well.
 You’ll see how even small successes, when recorded and reviewed, begin to make positive changes in the way you evaluate yourself.

 Lastly, don’t minimize or dismiss compliments by attributing your success to other people or outside factors.
 The next time someone praises you, just say “Thank you.”

 Take your place at the table